Exact simulation of the GHZ distribution: Variations on the theme

-Of course, we could have parallelized step~\ref{step:Bern} even in the case of non-equatorial measurements.
-However, this would not have impacted significantly on the overall time complexity of our solution, which remains $O(n \log n)$.
+Of course, we could have parallelized line~\ref{step:Bern} of Algorithm~\ref{algo-final} even in the case of non-equatorial measurements.
+However, this would not have impacted significantly on the overall time complexity of our general solution, which remains $O(n \log n)$.